NativeScript/nativescript-cli/docs/man_pages/project/testing/debug-android.md

 * `--debug-brk` - Prepares, builds and deploys the application package on a device or in an emulator, launches the Chrome DevTools of your Chrome browser and stops at the first code statement.
 * `--start` - Attaches the debug tools to a deployed and running app.
 * `--stop` - Detaches the debug tools.
-* `--get-port` - Retrieves the port on which you are debugging your application.
 * `--debug-port` - Sets a new port on which to attach the debug tools.
 * `--timeout` - Sets the number of seconds that the NativeScript CLI will wait for the debugger to boot.
 If not set, the default timeout is 90 seconds.
 * `--no-rebuild` - Livesyncs to device/emulator when possible.
 Otherwise builds and deploys the application.